Baileys Ice Cream Coffee Float Recipe

 These cold brew coffee floats are the perfect combination of coffee and cold cream for a delicious drink.
-Made with just a few simple ingredients, these coffee ice cream floats make a cool refreshing drink and are so easy to make.
+Made with just a few simple ingredients, these Irish Cream coffee floats make a cool refreshing drink and are so easy to make.

 This simple coffee ice cream float can be made with our without the irish cream.
 I have made them both ways and they are both tasty!